azh4r/online-sorting-algorithms/work_log.md

 7. Take into account extremely large files.

 8. Reducing data transfer.
+    * The only thing I think of here is while transferring file from AWS S3, if connection breaks we continue transfer from where the connection broke, not restart the connection from the start.
+I see no other data transfer optimization as the last chunk of file may contain the max numbers we are looking for.

 * Are 3 and 6 contradictory?
 Or can we still Sort to get the largest numbers but then return X largest number IDs in unsorted list?